 Quoted equity and debt securities (Note 13) Fair value is determined directly by reference to their published closing prices from established pricing sources at the reporting date.
-Unquoted equity and debt securities (Note 13) Fair value is determined directly by reference to latest Net Asset Value provided by fund administrator and third party broker quotes.
+Unquoted equity and debt securities (Note 13) Fair value is determined directly by reference to latest Net Asset Value provided by fund administrator and third party broker quotes and inhouse valuation techniques from observable inputs.
 Derivatives (Note 15) Derivative financial instruments are valued at market prices provided by counterparties, determined by reference to market values for similar instruments.